Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 Reference URL

-We explained the traps you can fall into when configuring MySQL 5.7 as a replica for rollback purposes.
+This article explains the pitfalls you can encounter when configuring a MySQL 5.7 replica for rollback purposes.

-I think we will see more talk of upgrading to MySQL 8.0 as we approach the end of life of MySQL 5.7 in October 2023, so I hope this article will be useful.
+As we approach the end-of-life (EOL) of MySQL 5.7 in October 2023, I expect to see more discussions about upgrading to MySQL 8.0, so I hope this article will be helpful.